The Trinity Handbook

 Parents/carers of pupils on the SEND register are invited for a review with the SENCO about their child’s provision and progress twice a year.
 The SENCO and/or members of the SEND team are also in attendance at every Parents’ Evening.

-Whilst the school has limited specialist provision for special educational needs, the school has supported children with a range of different additional needs and we are committed to whole school inclusion.
+Trinity School does not have any specialist provision for special educational needs, however, the school has supported children with a range of different additional needs and we are committed to whole school inclusion.
 All pupils on the SEND register are placed in teaching groups in line with their academic ability.
 Therefore, SEND support is dispersed across many teaching groups in consultation with subject teachers to determine the level of support that is required.

 The main methods of provision made by the school and co-ordinated by the SENCO are:

-- Full-time education in classes, with additional help and support by class teachers through a differentiated curriculum.
+- Full-time education in classes, with additional help and support by class teachers through a differentiated curriculum and quality first teaching.